Get all the latest data for Florence?

 What tenant profiles dominate rentals in Florence?

-The top three tenant profiles in Florence are students (Italian and international), young professionals and couples, and expats on time-limited or remote-work contracts.
+The top three tenant profiles in Florence are students, young professionals and international or expat tenants.

 Do tenants prefer furnished or unfurnished in Florence?